Roberto Nurse: International career

-Born in Mexico to a Afro-Panamanian father and a Mexican mother, Nurse was eligible to play for Mexico or Panama and on 31 May 2014 he made his debut for the Panama national football team coming in as a substitute during a 1–1 tie against Serbia, and scored his first international goal for Panama on a 2–2 tie against Costa Rica during the 2014 Copa Centroamericana.
+Born in Mexico to an Afro-Panamanian father and a Mexican mother, Nurse was eligible to play for Mexico or Panama and on 31 May 2014 he made his debut for the Panama national football team coming in as a substitute during a 1–1 tie against Serbia, and scored his first international goal for Panama on a 2–2 tie against Costa Rica during the 2014 Copa Centroamericana.

-In May 2018 he was named in Panama's preliminary 35 man squad for the 2018 World Cup in Russia.
+In May 2018 he was named in Panama's preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.